 Visualization Tool Using Google Earth

 Discussed here is the third visualization of the survey.
 The first version, started in 2011, leveraged the Google Fusion Table geospatial survey facility to feed individual bay features into Google Earth from a cloud-based repository based on queries driven by Google Earth.
 As of 12/2019, Google has shuttered the Fusion Table facility, and those queries no longer function.
 The V2 version replaced those visualizations with "regionalized" network link accesses to the bay survey data held on my servers.
 This third version removes much of the clutter of 1º and 15' quadrilateral outlines, along with dismissing the red icon that informed that a particular 15' quad recorde no ovoid basins in the database (as of yet, anyway).
 A faint 15' quadrilateral remains to effect a "right click" to focus the DOM on that particular 15' quad's kml structure for editing purposes.
-At V3.0, the survey offers 1.2m resolution HRTMs across the entire contiguous United States.
-Approximately 75% is at a resolution of 12.m or 1.5 m, while the remainder is at 10m.
-The survey is updated quickly when the USGS or other agency provides additional bare earth LiDAR elevation datasets.
-The coverage of the "basin & range" and Northern Rocky Mountains is probably the most surly LiDAR-covered.

 By refreshing this link, the latest version available can be accessed.
 When renewing your copy, it may be best to flush the cache on your Google Earth instance to prompt access to new version of these files.
 As of March 2023, the survey has identified, measured and mapped over 70,000 basins.